ktafakkori/feloopy/README.md

    `plus_linux` variant:

    This variant includes additional features for Linux-based distros.
-It installes FelooPy with its common dependecnies and the `pymultiobjective` package.
+It installs FelooPy with its common dependencies and the `pymultiobjective` package.

    ```terminal
    pip install -U feloopy[plus_linux]